SingularReza/musicplayer/README.md

 # musicplayer.github.io
-This is a light weight, cross platform music player that is solely build using HTML, CSS and JavaScript.
+This is a light weight, cross platform music player that is solely built using HTML, CSS and JavaScript.

 We are aiming it to be less than 200KB in size.